 - Unsuccessful mergers or acquisitions

-- Changes to customer demands or expectations
+- Changes to customer expectations

 - Damage to the company’s reputation